EESI/Fizzy/README.md

   sudo python setup.py install
 ```

 The above code will install all of the dependencies.
 Installing `fizzy` requires that you have root access because it is copied to `/usr/local/bin/`.
 Run `make` at the commandline.
+Make sure that all of the feature selection methods are compiled with FEAST.
+Note that this will require you to check the `Makefile` of FEAST.

 # Options